To be the best, it helps to learn from the best.

 Proper fundamentals form the basis of any successful swimmer, so who better to learn from than athletes who have competed at the top?

-In this course led by two Olympic-level swimmers, participants of all ages will learn to correct flaws in their form while gaining unique insight into how to reach the next level of their potential in the pool.
+In this course led by two Olympic-level swimmers, young participants will learn to perfect their form in the breaststroke discipline.